 For Dad’s ice cream, I followed the recipe for the vanilla ice cream base, but after cooking the base I ended up following the remaining directions for the peanut butter fudge ripple ice cream.
 Without the ripple.
 The cooked ice cream base is poured into a bowl with the peanut butter and stirred in while the whole mess of it is on an ice bath to start the cooling down process.
 The result was a vanilla-peanut buttery base with areas of small peanut butter bites that didn’t get thoroughly mixed in (which was my goal).
 Near the end of the churning I tossed in the the chopped peanut butter cups and kit-kats.
 Lastly, I twirled in some dulce de leche.
 I was hoping for dulce de leche swirls, but it ended up getting mixed in.
 I’ll check out how best to accomplish that once I have my book in my hands, though I imagine letting it firm up a bit before hand-stirring it is the way to go.

 First foray into Sweet Cream and Sugar Cones?
 A resounding success.
 Creamy.
 Perfect balance of egg-cream-sugar.
-Most definately rich.
+Most definitely rich.
 Personally, I would prefer it with a more natural peanut butter (sans additional sugar), but I was making for my Dad so I used the Crunch Jif that he loves.
-I’m talking happy, blissful moans and sighs from my Dad.